Proofreading 3: Progress

 This is an assessed course.
 You will be assigned a tutor who will be available for up to 1 hour of support (usually by email).

-Your tutor will mark and provide feedback on three of the nine assignments.
+Your tutor will mark and provide feedback on three of the nine exercises, including the final assignment, on which your score for the course will be assessed.
 The remaining six are self-assessed exercises.
-See also 'Time management' below.

 Unit 1 looks at how to cope if copy is not available electronically (or a section of the electronic file has been corrupted) and the typesetter has to rekey it.